← All Articles

 All three are PDPA-compliant, but:

 • Government contracts?
-AWS has FedRAMP; Azure is more enterprise-friendly
+Azure tends to be more enterprise-friendly

 Step 3: Assess Your Team